 When it comes to autism spectrum disorder (ASD), diagnosis is a complex process in which the necessary evaluations can take days or even weeks and depend heavily on the expertise of the clinician.
 This time-consuming and subjective process is driven by an absence of simple diagnostic testing; the physical, psychological, and behavioral symptoms experienced by patients with autism span a broad spectrum and thus far researchers have been unable to identify a single peripheral marker that can be used to achieve diagnostic clarity.
 However, in recent years, research related to autism and peripheral markers has expanded beyond the search for a single diagnostic test.
 Instead, researchers have begun using peripheral markers to explore autism-related comorbidities and specific symptom manifestations in patients with the disorder.
 Of particular interest is a recently-developed blood-based peripheral marker that can be used to identify autism-associated ileocolitis.
 In the future, clinicians and patients may be able to use information from a test for this peripheral marker to develop an effective, patient-specific strategy for the management of gastrointestinal symptoms in patients with autism.

-The association between autism and gastrointestinal symptoms is well-documented: studies show that children with autism are significantly more likely to experience symptoms such as constipation, diarrhea, pain during defecation, abdominal pain, bloating, and food intolerance or sensitivity.
+The Association between Autism and Gastrointestinal Symptomsautism and gastrointestinal symptoms is well-documented: studies show that children with autism are significantly more likely to experience symptoms such as constipation, diarrhea, pain during defecation, abdominal pain, bloating, and food intolerance or sensitivity.
 In many cases, these symptoms arise from well-known inflammatory bowel diseases; according to one estimate, children with autism are between 1.3 and 2.4 times more likely to be diagnosed with co-occurring Crohn’s disease or ulcerative colitis than their normally-developing counterparts.
 However, it is important to recognize that a significant proportion of the patient population suffers from a unique inflammatory bowel disease variant that only occurs in patients who have autism: autism-associated ileocolitis.

 Ileocolitis is a type of inflammatory bowel disease that affects the ileum (the back end of the small intestine) and the colon (the front end of the large intestine).
 Like other inflammatory bowel conditions, it can cause significant gastrointestinal symptoms, such as chronic diarrhea, abdominal cramping, weight loss/trouble gaining weight, and chronic fatigue.
 Although there is no cure, identifying this condition is important because it can help patients and clinicians develop an effective treatment strategy to manage and minimize ongoing symptoms.